Jiyugaoka/tensorflow_mobilenet_v1/README.md

 + add a ```predict.py``` script
 + replace the dataset preparation module using ```tf.data``` API.
   As for why I don't replace it now, I still can't figure out one thing when I parse a tfrecord file.
-  But I thing it won't be long, I will update soon.
+  But I think it won't be long, I will update soon.